-The NDWEE did not conduct a full needs survey this past year, with the switch to every other year for needs to be assessed.
+A needs survey will be performed in every odd program year, as such the NDWEE did not conduct a full needs survey this past year.
+However, per the new protocol, one project was ranked new this year, for a municipality that had not previously submitted a survey.
 With the carried forward surveys for SFY 2026, the NDWEE ranked 353 projects with just over \$1.38 billion in needs.